Dragon Ball Super: Broly: Promotion

 On July 19, 2018, theatrical trailers for both the subtitled and dubbed versions were released online after being shown at San Diego Comic-Con.
 On October 5, 2018, the second trailer for both the subtitled and dubbed versions were released online after being shown at New York Comic Con during the Dragon Ball Super: Broly panel at the Hulu Theater at Madison Square Garden.
-The third trailer was released on November 7, 2018, but only subtitled, while dubbed version on 20 December.
+The third trailer was released on November 7, 2018, but only subtitled, while dubbed version on December 20.
 The fourth which was a music trailer featuring the theme song "Blizzard" was released on November 24, 2018.
-The fifth and final trailer was released on 29 November 2018, with a dubbed version, also of the theme song, on 4 December 2018.
+The fifth and final trailer was released on November 29, 2018, with a dubbed version, also of the theme song, on December 4, 2018.
 Each trailer covered a different aspect of the film; the first introduced Broly and his fights against Vegeta, Goku and Frieza, the second their origin stories, the third more scenes from the fights, the fourth recapped previous scenes, and fifth which was the shortest introduced Gogeta's battle against Broly.

 Beginning July 20, the first 50,000 pre-order ticket holders in Japan received a char of Goku or Vegeta.
 A promotional one-hour television special aired on Fuji TV in Japan on December 2, 2018, entitled "Just before the Dragon Ball Super debut!
 TV version climax recap".

 Merchandise

 In North America, anime distributor Funimation hosted the "Dragon Ball North America Tour 2018 with Bandai Collectibles" to promote the film.
-The tour was held in seven cities in the United States and Canada, starting with a San Diego Comic-Con International panel on July 19, and ending at Dallas Fan Days on October 21, 2018.
+The tour was held in seven cities in the United States and Canada, starting with a San Diego Comic-Con panel on July 19, and ending at Dallas Fan Days on October 21, 2018.
 Fathom Events and Toei Animation also held two limited North American theatrical screenings of past Dragon Ball films that featured characters from Dragon Ball Super: Broly.
-A screening of Broly - The Legendary Super Saiyan (1993) was held in September 2018, while Bardock - The Father of Goku (1990) and Fusion Reborn (1995), billed together as Dragon Ball Z: Saiyan Double Feature, were screened the following November.
+A screening of Dragon Ball Z: Broly – The Legendary Super Saiyan (1993) was held in September 2018, while Bardock - The Father of Goku (1990) and Fusion Reborn (1995), billed together as Dragon Ball Z: Saiyan Double Feature, were screened the following November.
 To promote the North American release of the film, a Goku balloon was flown during the 92nd Macy's Thanksgiving Day Parade in 2018.

-Video games

-The film's versions of Gogeta and Broly appear as playable characters via downloadable content (DLC) in the video games Dragon Ball Xenoverse 2 and Dragon Ball FighterZ.
-Xenoverse 2 also features Super Saiyan God Vegeta as DLC.